mmai/slush-react/README.md

 # slush-react

-A slush generator to scaffold React apps with Fluxxor Generate a basic todo list example with fluxxor + react.
+A slush generator to scaffold React apps with Fluxxor.

+Generate a basic todo list example with fluxxor + react.